15 things to do in Vancouver

 Vancouver was dubbed ‘Hollywood North’ for the number of major films produced here; the title has been lost to Toronto in recent years, but it is still a major player in the industry, and is home (or second home) to many famous faces.

-In fact, everything from Hollywood blockbusters such as Elf and Jumanji to popular cult TV shows such as The X-Files, Supernatural, Smallville and Riverdale have been filmed in Vancouver.
+In fact, everything from Hollywood blockbusters such as Elf and Jumanji to popular cult TV shows including The X-Files, Supernatural, Smallville and Riverdale have been filmed in Vancouver.
 For visitors, it creates a city that may seem oddly familiar, as demonstrated perfectly by Vancouver native and film fan Tony Zhou in his video Vancouver Never Plays Itself

 A CompassCard is the Vancouver public transit tap-and-go smartcard that allows easy travel on all bus and metro routes, including the Canada Line from the airport.